TintPoint/Overlay/README.md

 ### Style Group

-For views that support state transition (e.g. `UIButton`), it is very common that their design is different for different states. `*StyleGroup` can be used here.
+For view which supports state transition (e.g. `UIButton`), it is very common that its design is different under different states. `ColorGroup` can be used here.

 ```swift
 class CustomButton: UIButton, CustomBackgroundColor {